 Living in Adelaide

-It ranks well according to the Economist Intelligence Unit’s 2010 Liveability Survey, being placed as joint eighth most liveable city in the world, alongside Perth.
+It ranks very well according to the Economist Intelligence Unit’s 2014 Liveability Survey, being placed as the fifth most liveable city in the world; impressive.
+It’s a lofty position which leaves many who live there bewildered, as some of the comments below will illustrate.

 The city centre is divided into North Adelaide and Adelaide by the narrow Torrens River.
 Then both of these central areas are completely surrounded by green park lands which separate the centre from the suburbs.
 The city is small and compact and easy to navigate being laid out in a grid like fashion.
 The heart of the city is Victoria Square.